Fundamentals of RIS-Aided Localization in the Far-Field: Numerical Results

+In Fig. \ref{Results:peb_oeb_varying_numb_of_receive_ris}, the localization bounds for different numbers of RISs are presented; each RIS has $N_L^{[m]} = 144$ elements.
+We observe that in general the PEB and OEB decrease for increasing number of OFDM symbols, $N_Q$.
+The PEB and OEB also decrease for increasing number of RISs.
+In Fig. \ref{Results:peb_oeb_varying_numb_of_receive_ris}, there is a noticeable decrease in the error bounds when there is an LOS path present.

-This phenomena is due to the orthogonal sequences employed by the RIS.
-These sequences cause the paths at the UE to be orthogonal to each other by design, because of which the deployment of a very large number of receive antennas is rendered redundant in this context.
-In Figures \ref{Results:peb_oeb_varying_numb_of_receive_ris} and \ref{Results:peb_oeb_varying_numb_of_ris_ris}, the localization bounds for different numbers of RISs are also presented.
-We observe that the difference between the Bayesian and the non-Bayesian bounds is very large when $M_1 \leq 2$.
-This indicates the importance of prior information when there is one uncertain RIS $|\mathcal{M}_1^{b}| = 1$, and $|\mathcal{M}_1^{}| = 2$.
-However, when $|\mathcal{M}_1^{}| > 2$, the RISs in the set $\mathcal{M}_1^{a}$ provide enough information for UE localization.
-Lastly, in Figures \ref{Results:peb_oeb_varying_numb_of_receive_ris} and \ref{Results:peb_oeb_varying_numb_of_ris_ris}, we also present results for the scenarios where LOS paths are present in addition to the RIS paths.
-These scenarios provide lower bounds for the scenarios without LOS.
+In Fig. \ref{Results:peb_oeb_varying_numb_of_ris_ris}, the number of receive antennas is set to $N_R = 16.$ We observe that the PEB and OEB decrease as the number of RIS elements increases.
+In general, we also notice that the error bounds reduce as a function of the number of OFDM symbols, $N_Q$, and the number of RISs.
+It is important to emphasize that in Figs. \ref{Results:peb_oeb_varying_numb_of_receive_ris} and \ref{Results:peb_oeb_varying_numb_of_ris_ris}, we present results for the scenarios where LOS paths are present in addition to the RIS paths.
+These scenarios provide lower bounds for the systems without LOS.
 Note that the gap between the localization bounds in the RIS-only scenarios and the RIS plus LOS scenarios reduces as the number of RISs increases.